Major U.S. Government Stakeholders in Foreign Military Sales (FMS):

 Security Assistance Training Management Organization (SATMO)

 The Security Assistance Training Management Organization (SATMO), located at Fort Bragg, NC, leads the Army Materiel Command's Security Assistance Enterprise training programs.
 SATMO plans, forms, prepares, deploys, sustains, and redeploys tailored CONUS-based Security Assistance teams to execute missions worldwide.
 SATMO advises and recommends Security Assistance related training solutions to U.S. Diplomatic Missions in order to build appropriate partner nation security sector capacity, support Theater Security Cooperation programs and strengthen U.S. global partnerships.

 The U.S. Army Corps of Engineers (USACE), headquartered in Washington, DC, is responsible for Letter of Request receipt, Letter of Offer and Acceptance development/implementation, and the execution of facility infrastructure design and construction for Security Assistance, Building Partner Capacity, and Foreign Assistance Act Section 607 programs using FMS.
 USACE provides services that include, but are not limited to, planning, design, construction, and technical assistance in the areas of infrastructure, water resource management, environment and sustainability, program/project management, geospatial/engineering, and sustainment.

 Other DoD organizations that play an important role in FMS include:

-The Defense Contract Audit Agency (DCAA) which performs all necessary contract auditing for the both DoD purchases and FMS cases;
+The Defense Contract Audit Agency (DCAA), which performs all necessary contract auditing for the both DoD purchases and FMS cases; and

 The Defense Finance and Accounting Service (DFAS) which is responsible for accounting, billing, disbursing and collecting functions for the FMS program.